thomhastings/bt5-scripts/README.md

 >    grabs a number of good wordlists and then checks out
 >    the SVN reposotiroy for InfoSec Daily's wordlists[¹⁷][17]
 >    -- this is massive, and will *not* fit on your HDD
->    without a dedicated BackTrack install
+>    without a dedicated BackTrack install (uncomment first)

 ##### matrix-boot.sh
 >    This script does customizations of GRUB and BootSplash.